 1973 – 1979

 The Southern Airways logo consists of just two elements: An “air wave” and the first part of the company name.
 The wavy structure consists of three cobalt blue stripes of equal width.
 They are separated by two white stripes, exactly repeating the shape of the neighboring lines.
 Underneath these design elements is a one-word text.
-Visually, the text echoes the upper “waves” both in color and in the smoothness of the strokes.
-The font is predominantly lowercase, with the exception of the letter “S.” The letters are optimally spaced and not serifed.
+Visually, the text echoes the upper “waves” in color and the smoothness of the strokes.
+The font is predominantly lowercase, except the letter “S.” The letters are optimally spaced and not serifed.

-The cobalt blue stripes symbolize movement and travel, while the white stripes symbolize purity and clarity, which corresponds to the theme of air travel.
-The use of a predominantly lowercase font with a single capital “S” gives the design a modern, accessible look.
-Optimal letter spacing ensures easy readability, which is essential for quick identification in a business environment.
+The cobalt blue stripes symbolize movement and travel, while the white stripes symbolize purity and clarity, corresponding to the air travel theme.
+A predominantly lowercase font with a single capital “S” gives the design a modern, accessible look.
+Optimal letter spacing ensures easy readability, essential for quick identification in a business environment.